opencoff/ovpn-tool/README.md

    * "SSL-Server" attribute set on server certificates (nsCertType)
    * "SSL-Client" attribute set on client certificates (nsCertType)
    * ECDSA with SHA512 is used as the signature algorithm
-* The generated OpenVPN configuration runs with opinionated set of
+* The generated OpenVPN configuration for client or server uses inline certificates, keys *and* runs with an opinionated set of defaults:
-  defaults:
    * `TLS-ECDHE-ECDSA-WITH-AES-256-GCM-SHA384:TLS-ECDHE-ECDSA-WITH-AES-128-GCM-SHA256` for
       TLS control channel
    * `AES-256-GCM` for data encryption